bcit-ci/CodeIgniter/user_guide_src/source/database/query_builder.rst

 		:param	mixed	$key: Name of field to compare, or associative array
 		:param	mixed	$value: If a single key, compared to this value
-		:param	boolean	$escape: Whether to escape values and identifiers
+		:param	bool	$escape: Whether to escape values and identifiers
 		:returns:	DB_query_builder instance
 		:rtype:	object